Frequently Asked Questions and Answers

 different program (such as the Master of Agriculture program)?

-If you make below the minimum required grades, or if you withdraw from the courses, the Graduate College will put a “No Further Enrollment Without Departmental Consent (NFEWDC)” restriction on your record.
-You cannot enroll in any OSU graduate program until the Graduate College lifts the NFEDWC hold with support from the department.
+If you make below the minimum required grades, or if you withdraw from the courses, the Graduate College will put a “No Further Enrollment Without Department Consent (NFEWDC)” restriction on your record.
+You cannot enroll in any OSU graduate program until the Graduate College removes the NFEDWC hold with support from the department.
 You may apply for a different program.
 In that case, you may discuss with the Graduate College the possibility of withdrawing from the courses that were required for your conditional admission.

 International Applicants